The intrinsic value (P0) of the stock paying a dividend 'D' and the expected

 Therefore from the above formula, we can derive the required rate of return (Rr)

-as Rr = (D/P0) + g
+Rr = (D/P0) + g

 where (D/P0) is called as Dividend Yield.